MG45EAGLE/terraform-beginner-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023

 ## Semantic versioning
-This project is going to utiliaze semantic versioning for its tagging.
+This project is going to utiliize semantic versioning for its tagging.
 [semver.org ](https://semver.org/)

 The general format: